 Let me first tell you about Cape Town.
 In Cape Town, I enjoyed going snorkeling with seals.
 It was so fun because the people working the boat and managing the snorkeling were very nice and interactive, as is everyone in South Africa.
-It was especially exciting because we were in the water right next to the seals, rather than in a boat watching them.
+It was fascinating because we were in the water right next to the seals, rather than in a boat watching them.
 This allowed us to touch or play with the seals, which I found very fun.
 Also, the seals were BEYOND adorable.
-Being able to see all different kinds of animals everyday was truly a once in a lifetime experience.
+Seeing all different kinds of animals every day was truly a once in a lifetime experience.

 I cannot find anything that I did not enjoy on my trip!
 The entire trip was amazing!

-If I had to choose a least favorite activity, I would have to chose kayaking with penguins.
-Although I enjoyed the experience, the kayaking trip was very long with a very short amount of time to see the penguins.
-Plus, when we did see the penguins, we were just watching them on a rock making it not very exciting.
+If I had to choose a least favorite activity, I would have to choose kayaking with penguins.
+Although I enjoyed the experience, the kayaking trip was very long, with a very short time seeing the penguins.
+Plus, when we saw the penguins, we watched them on a rock, making it not very exciting.

 My favorite restaurant was Osteria Tarantino.
-This restaurant was a very small Italian restaurant and my entire family loved It.
+This restaurant was a tiny Italian restaurant, and my entire family loved It.
 Not only was the food amazing, but the people were as well.
 We were able to speak to the chef, making the experience even more enjoyable.
 Also, I loved going to the restaurant chain Nobu, which was located in my hotel.
-The service was awesome and the food was delicious.
+The service was awesome, and the food was delicious.

 I give Cape Town a thumbs up!